ZDEEX/pirate/doc/i2p.md

-# I2P support in Treasure Chest
+# I2P support in ZDEEX GUI

-It is possible to run Treasure Chest as an
+It is possible to run ZDEEX GUI as an
 [I2P (Invisible Internet Project)](https://en.wikipedia.org/wiki/I2P)
 service and connect to such services.

 This [glossary](https://geti2p.net/en/about/glossary) may be useful to get started with I2P terminology.

-## Run Treasure Chest with an I2P router (proxy)
+## Run ZDEEX GUI with an I2P router (proxy)

 A running I2P router (proxy) with [SAM](https://geti2p.net/en/docs/api/samv3) enabled is required (there is an [official one](https://geti2p.net) and [a few alternatives](https://en.wikipedia.org/wiki/I2P#Routers)).
 Notice the IP address and port the SAM proxy is listening to; usually, it is `127.0.0.1:7656`.
-Once it is up and running with SAM enabled, use the following Treasure Chest options:
+Once it is up and running with SAM enabled, use the following ZDEEX GUI options:

 ```
 -i2psam=<ip:port>